UNReLo/concentrators/README.md

-# concentrators
+# Concentrators
-Hardware and software related to
+Hardware and software related to the custom concentrators